ldarren/pico-server/README.md

 - secretKey: request hash key, optional, if not available, request hash will not be checked
 - cullAge: request time check, optional, if not available, +- 1 hour allowanceis given
 - delimiter: for client without ajax, delimiter can be added to separate response, optional
+- uploadWL: upload white list, api not in this list will be culled